nodef/libcmdf.c/README.md

 initialization tricks that require deinitalization.

 This might change in the future, though, so make sure to call <code>cmdf_quit</code> when you're done with it!

-### Any plans to implement a proper C++ API, Linenoise/anything else?
-I initially had plans to implement a lot of features.
-However, I'm not working with C/C++ professionally anymore so my interest in these languages and the ecosystem has somewhat dwindled.

-This does not affect the development status of this library - it will still be maintained and developed.

 -------------------------------------------------------------------------------------------------------